elstamey/elstamey.github.io/library.md

 # Task-based UI

-- track what the user is doing and push forward commands representing the intent of the user
+- Track what the user is doing and push forward commands representing the intent of the user
 - CQRS **does not require** a task based UI (DDD does)
 - CQRS used in a CRUD interface, makes creating separated data models harder